 So, with said sandwiches in our bags, we boarded Scoot airlines, and all five us fell asleep almost immediately, awaking when our plane touched down on Australian soil.
-Trent woke a few minutes before the rest of us, and he filled in the mandatory immigration forms.
+Hubby woke a few minutes before the rest of us, and he filled in the mandatory immigration forms.
 No big deal, right?
 Except that he forgot we had sandwiches in our bag, and checked off “NO we are not carrying any food into the country”.

 Shaking the sleep from our eyes, we went through the immigrations line, where we were asked if we had any food with us, and we all replied that we did not.
 We go through to the baggage pick up area, and another officer is asking everyone if they had food with them, and again, we said “NO”.

 We completely forgot our half uneaten Subway sandwiches.

 We gather up our bags, round the corner, where we are told to stand in a line and drop our bags.
 Then comes a drug sniffing dog, who sniffs our bags.
 The kids and I were oohing and awing, such a cute little beagle, who I see sniffing my daughters bag, then sit down.
 That dog was signaling that there is something in her bag!
 My heart rate soars, I’m wracking my brains, terrified that someone put drugs into her bag when she we were all sleeping.
 The dogs handler grabs the bag and accuses her, “You have meat in there, don’t you”.